Tag Archives: Louisiana

 Don’t forget to share your favorite flavors of the Great River Road with us.
 Also, you can enter for a chance to win $500 to spend on a Great River Road food trip!

-18 reasons to travel the Great River Road in 2018
+Reasons to travel the Great River Road

 Tuesday, January 30, 2018

 If you’re planning a road trip this year, consider a voyage along the Great River Road, which follows the Mississippi River from northern Minnesota to the Gulf of Mexico in Louisiana.
-Travelers will find delicious dining, unique attractions, welcoming river towns and more along the Great River Road, which is celebrating its 80th anniversary in 2018.
+Travelers will find delicious dining, unique attractions, welcoming river towns and more along the Great River Road.

-Here are 18 reasons to drive the Great River Road in 2018.
+Here are a few reasons to discover the Great River Road:

 1. There are 10 states to explore.
 Whether you’re cruising through rugged northern Minnesota or exploring the Mississippi Delta, you’ll discover countless places for new adventures in the states along the Great River Road.